ropensci/tidync/README.md

 tidync(filename) %>% hyper_filter(lat = lat < -30, time = time == 20)
 ```

-Note, an earlier version of this package worked by activating "variables by name".
-This still works but effectively activates the grid that this variable exists within, so all variables in the space are available by default.
-Grids have identifiers based on which dimensions they use i.e. "D1,D0" and can otherwise be activated by their count identifier (starting at 1).
+A grid is a "virtual table" in the sense of a database source.
+It's possible to activate a grid via a variable within it, so all variables are available by default.
+Grids have identifiers based on which dimensions they are defined with, so use i.e. "D1,D0" and can otherwise be activated by their count identifier (starting at 1).
+The "D0" is an identifier, it matches the internal 0-based indexing and identity used by NetCDF itself.

 Extractive
 ----------

 Use what we learned interactively to extract the data, either in data frame or raw-array (hyper slice) form.
-It's important to not actual request the data extraction until the expressions above would result in an efficient size (don't try a data frame version of a 20Gb ROMs variable ...).

 ``` r
 ## we'll see a column for sst, lat, time, and whatever other dimensions sst has